 - Giving you information about similar products or services that you have used from us recently;

-- Client advertising a particular role that you are applying for or we have approached you for.
-With your consent, we would only share your data with one specific client for the role in question.
-Should there be any other roles that we believe may be of interest of you, we will request your consent again before sharing your details with another hiring manager.
+- Clients recruiting for a particular role which you have applied for or which we have approached you for.
+With your consent we would only share your data with one specific client for the role in question.
+Should there be any other roles that we believe may be of interest of you, we will request your consent again before sharing your details with another client.

 - Cataphract Limited – where there is a contractual requirement from the client, we may provide Cataphract Limited with your email address in order for a link to be sent directly to you to check your right to work in the UK and other vetting information which may include but not be limited to: Employment history and references.
 You will be advised on the specific vetting information required for the role.

-Where the Company has obtained your consent to process your personal and sensitive data (name, date of birth, contact details including postal address, telephone number, email address, experience, training and qualifications, CV, skype address, ethnic origin, race), we will do so in line with our retention policy (a copy of which is attached).
+Where the Company has obtained your consent to process your personal data, we will do so in line with our retention policy.
 Upon expiry of that period the Company will seek further consent from you.
-Where consent is not granted the Company will cease to process your personal data and sensitive personal data.
+Where consent is not granted the Company will cease to process your personal data.